Andrey Terekhov

-Andrey Nikolaevich Terekhov (Андрей Николаевич Терехов; 3 September 1949) is a Russian IT developer who created the Algol 68 LGU Telecommunication systems.
+Andrey Nikolaevich Terekhov (Андрей Николаевич Терехов; 3 September 1949 – 31 July 2025) was a Russian mathematician and programmer.

 Education

 Terekhov studied Computer Science at Leningrad State University, graduating with Honors.
-He has a Doctorate in Physical Mathematical Sciences.
+He had a Doctorate in Physical Mathematical Sciences.

 Memberships

-Terekhov is a member of ACM and the IEEE Computer Society.
+Terekhov was a member of ACM and the IEEE Computer Society.
 In 2004 he became Chairman of the Board of Directors of RUSSOFT.

 Research positions

 In 1971, Terekhov began working at Leningrad State University as a junior research associate.
 He was ultimately promoted to head of System-Programming there.
 In 1984 he was appointed Deputy Director at Zvezda and Krasnaya Zarya.
-Seven years later he founded and became Director of Tercom and in 1996 founded and led the Software Engineering Chair of St. Petersburg State University.
-He also founded Lanit-Intercom Inc, becoming its General Director.
+Seven years later he founded and became Director of a smart software solutions company Lanit-Tercom and in 1996 founded and led the Software Engineering Chair of St. Petersburg State University.

 In 2002 Terekhov was behind the organization and guidance of the Scientific Research Institute of Information Technology of St. Petersburg State University.

+Death

+Terekhov died on 31 July 2025, at the age of 75.